ResourcesArticles

 • Exposure is the amount of money that the lender stands to lose in the event of a default.
 This is calculated based on the size of the loan, the terms, and any collateral provided.

-• Loss Rate is the percentage of money the lender cannot recoup if a borrower defaults on their loan.
+• Loss rate is the percentage of money the lender cannot recoup if a borrower defaults on their loan.

-Types of credit risk
+The 5 C’s of credit risk analysis

 What is credit risk management?

-Financial analysis
+Financial risk analysis

-One of the most important steps in credit risk management is financial analysis.
-This involves assessing a borrower’s ability to repay the loan, including their current financial standing, credit history, and ability to make payments on time.
-This analysis helps lenders determine the risk associated with a particular loan and also helps them assess whether or not to approve the loan.
+Financial risk analysis involves assessing a borrower’s ability to repay the loan, including their current financial health, future cash flow projections, and credit history.
+This risk measurement helps lenders decide whether or not to approve the loan.

 Credit risk assessment